Cord Cutting Guides, News, and Reviews

 Being able to use Netflix from a U.S. server is one thing, but unlocking Netflix with a foreign server is another.
 When I switched to a server in the U.K. to see if I could catch some region-locked content on any of the services, Netflix and Amazon Prime Video still worked — but I couldn’t access any region-locked content on either of them.
 It appears that they detected my VPN and controlled the content I saw.
 At least they let me access their services, though: Disney+ still did not work at all.
 To confirm these results, I tried a German server next.
 The results were exactly the same as with the U.K. server.

 Speaking of changing VPN locations, I should mention that Norton VPN has 2,800 servers spread across 30 countries.
 This puts them on the low end for both of these counts.
-Norton isn’t dead last in this department — TunnelBear has still fewer geographic options, with a total of 23 countries — but this is an area where Norton clearly lags behind high-end VPN services, which typically have at least 50 countries for users to choose from.
+Norton isn’t dead last in this department — TunnelBear, as we noted in our review, has still fewer geographic options, with a total of 23 countries — but this is an area where Norton clearly lags behind high-end VPN services, which typically have at least 50 countries for users to choose from.

 Countries aren’t everything, though: The server count is an important statistic, too.
 This is particularly true for cord cutters, as having fewer servers makes it easier for streaming services to block access.